David Connolly (politician)

-David Miles Connolly AM (born 20 July 1939) is a former Australian politician and diplomat.
+David Miles Connolly AM (born 20 July 1939) is an Australian former politician and diplomat.
 He was a member of the Liberal Party and represented the Division of Bradfield in the House of Representatives from 1974 to 1996.
 He had been a member of the diplomatic service before entering politics and later served as High Commissioner of Australia to South Africa from 1998 to 2002.

 Early life

 Connolly was born in Sydney and spent his early years with his parents in Sri Lanka.
 He was educated at Saint Ignatius' College, Riverview and at the University of Sydney.
 Connolly served on the Students' Representative Council (SRC) as the evening student's representative.
 He was a research officer with the NSW Liberal Party before becoming private secretary to Senator Sir Alister McMullin, the President of the Australian Senate, between 1963 and 1965 when he joined the Australian Diplomatic Service, and served in Sri Lanka, UN New York and Israel.